FYSETC/FYSETC-S6/bootloader/README.md

 2. Connect the DFU

-3. Choose the downloaded "Bootloader-FYSETC_S6.hex" file.
-Make sure "Start address is 0x8000000"
+3. Choose the downloaded "Bootloader-FYSETC_S6.hex" file (If old bootloader, see below, choose `Bootloader-FYSETC_S6_10000`).

 6. Start Programming

 **We will continue to update, please look forward to it!***

+**You need know that, the FYSETC S6 bootloader boot address have been change to `0x8000` since 2021/06/23.
+So the default bootloader `Bootloader-FYSETC_S6.hex` boot address is `0x8000`.
+And the old bootloader boot address is `0x10000`, and the repo still contains it, its name is  `Bootloader-FYSETC_S6_10000`.
+So when you are going to update the bootloader, you should choose the right one.**

 ## Tech Support
 You can raise issue in our github https://github.com/FYSETC/FYSETC-S6/issues